EST - Equine Specialist Training

 - Safety issues – what is safety in EAT?
 How to assess situations.

 - The ES role.
-Looking out for the equine, contributing with your equine knowledge and understanding of equine-human interaction.
+Looking out for the equine, contributing your equine knowledge and understanding of equine-human interaction.

 - Awareness of yourself and what you bring to a session.
 Both awareness on how you interact with others and how this potentially affect everybody present (equines as humans), but also awareness of you own “inner stuff” and how awareness of it keeps it out of the sessions.